Sint-Elisabeth Hospital

 Sint-Elisabeth Hospital was the main hospital on Curaçao, located in the Otrobanda district of Willemstad.
-A new hospital, Hospital Nobo Otrobanda, to be called the Curaçao Medical Center was built as its replacement.
-Part of the existing hospital will be demolished.
-The contract for construction was led and managed by Stichting Ontwikkeling Nederlandse Antillen (Foundation for the Development of the Netherlands Antilles).
+It closed in November 2019, and was replaced by the Curaçao Medical Center.
+Part of the hospital will be demolished.

+The contract for construction of the new hospital was led and managed by Stichting Ontwikkeling Nederlandse Antillen (Foundation for the Development of the Netherlands Antilles).
 The costs of running the hospital will be higher because it will have more staff (about 1260) and have to meet management costs and depreciation which it did not do before.
-The Sint-Elisabeth Hospital closed in November 2019, and was replaced by the Curaçao Medical Center.

 Facilities

-The hospital has a decompression chamber and qualified staff to assist scuba divers suffering from decompression sickness.
-There is a kidney dialysis unit.
+The Sint-Elisabeth Hospital had 500 beds, a decompression chamber and qualified staff to assist scuba divers suffering from decompression sickness.
+There was a kidney dialysis unit.